bafnatirtham/cryptonite_taskphase_tirtham/M3_COMPREHENDING_COMMANDS.md

    b) Soft/Symbolic Links

       i.
 A soft link is when you move appartments and have the postal service automatically forward your mail from your old             place to your new place.

       ii.
 A soft/symbolic link, instead, contains the original file name.
 When you access the symbolic link, Linux will realize that it is a symbolic link, read the original file name, and then (typically) automatically access that file

-   Syntax for symbolic links:  ln -s _originalfilepath linkpath_
+   **Syntax for symbolic links:  ln -s _originalfilepath linkpath_**

+   In this challenge we have to first delete the `/home/hacker/not-the-flag` then link the flag again using `ln -s /flag /home/hacker/not-the-flag` and then use `challenge/catflag` to read the flag.